gari-network/gari-sdk/README.md

 # gari-sdk
-This SDK is easy-to-use wallet service that a client can use to enable their users to have their wallet within there application and do on-chain transactions within their app
+This SDK is an easy-to-use wallet service that a client can use to enable their users to have their wallet within their application and do on-chain transactions within their app.

 ## 💡 Features